Reasonable Cause IRS Penalty Relief

 - A handful of statutory exceptions covered by the Internal Revenue Code, which include service in combat zones and reasons related to federally declared disasters

-- Administrative waivers, which can provide umbrella abatement for penalties incurred due to specific conditions recognized by the IRS, such as delays by the IRS in publishing guidance or mailing forms
+- Administrative waivers, which can provide umbrella IRS abatement for penalties incurred due to specific conditions recognized by the IRS, such as delays by the IRS in publishing guidance or mailing forms

 The above circumstances are rare and not viable for many taxpayers.
 However, if you meet certain criteria, you may be eligible for First Time Abatement, the most widely-available administrative waiver of IRS penalties.